Collaborative search on the plane without communication: Lower Bounds

-We now present a lower bound for the competitiveness of search algorithms assuming that agents are given approximations of their total number $k$.
-As a special case, our lower bound implies that for any constant $\varepsilon>0$, if agents are given an estimation $\tilde{k}$ such that $\tilde{k}^{1-\varepsilon}\leq k\leq \tilde{k}$, then the competitiveness is $\Omega(\log k)$.
+We now present a lower bound for the competitiveness of search algorithms assuming that agents have approximations for $k$.
+As a special case, our lower bound implies that for any constant $\epsilon>0$, if agents are given an estimation $\tilde{k}$ such that $\tilde{k}^{1-\epsilon}\leq k\leq \tilde{k}$, then the competitiveness is $\Omega(\log k)$.
 That is, the competitiveness remains logarithmic even for relatively good approximations of $k$.